golemfactory/awesome-golem/README.md

 - [Flan](https://github.com/nestorbonilla/flan) - A tool for entrepreneurs that provide customized analysis of millions of worldwide trade value records giving them a bold guideline about what sectors they would need to take more attention to.
 All computed on top of the Golem Network. **Compatibility: Alpha 3**
 - [Golem Lorenz-attractor](https://github.com/hhio618/golem-lorenz-attractor) - The Lorenz Equations are a system of three coupled, first-order, nonlinear differential equations which describe the trajectory of a particle through time. **Compatibility: Alpha 2**
 - [Golem Geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image ([example](https://youtu.be/vKH7x2SrkEo)). **Compatibility: Alpha 2**
-- [Golem COVID](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
+- [Golem COVID](https://github.com/iRhonin/golem-covid) - Grabs a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
 After all images generated (in outputs), it will gather them and create a gif ([example](https://i.imgur.com/0wtVDgx.mp4)). **Compatibility: Alpha 2**
 - [Golem Parallel Matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - Various statistical analyses are performed on circadian rhythm measurements in human test subjects. **Compatibility: Alpha 2**

 ### Data Simulation
-- [cadCAD Golem](https://github.com/rogervs/cadcadgolem) - This package is a wrapper for cadCAD to dispatch the simulation workload to multiple Golem nodes.
+- [cadCAD Golem](https://github.com/rogervs/cadcadgolem) - A package wrapper for cadCAD to dispatch the simulation workload to multiple Golem nodes.
 Supports Jupyter Notebook. **Compatibility: Alpha 3**
 - [Golem Array](https://github.com/johngrantuk/golem-array) - Antenna Array Design & Simulation - Powered By Golem. **Compatibility: Alpha 3**
 - [Limit visualization](https://github.com/vporton/limit-visualization) - Plot graphs on Golem with various limits.
 [Discontinous example](https://i.imgur.com/mxRDe5G.gif). **Compatibility: Alpha 2**